Core Web Vitals & SEO: How They Impact Rankings in 2026 (Next.js Guide)

 Core Web Vitals became part of Google's Page Experience signals in 2021.
 As of 2026, their importance has only intensified, as Google's algorithms have become more sophisticated at correlating site performance with user satisfaction and retention.

-Proof in the Data: Google Search Console
+Core Web Vitals Report in Google Search Console

 Google doesn't just use these metrics behind the scenes; they surface them directly to you.
 The Core Web Vitals report in Google Search Console is the most definitive proof of how Google views your site's performance.
 It categorizes your URLs as "Good," "Needs Improvement," or "Poor" based on real-user data (CrUX).
 If your pages are flagged here, it's a direct signal from Google that your rankings could be at risk.
 (Learn how to measure your own scores below).